spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

   configuration to be installed as part of the installation process.
 If Cert Manager is already installed, you must uninstall it before installing Palette.

-- The Kubernetes cluster must have a Container Storage Interface (CSI) installed and configured.
+- If you are using a _self-hosted database_, such as MongoDB, the Kubernetes cluster must have a Container Storage Interface (CSI) installed and configured.
 Palette requires a CSI to store persistent data.
 You may install any CSI that is compatible with your Kubernetes cluster.

 - If you are using MongoDB Atlas, or a self-hosted MongoDB instance, ensure the MongoDB database has a user named